eagle22-byte/Open-Manus/README.md

 ## 🚀 Overview

-**NAVA AI** combines a **Python FastAPI backend** with a **React + TypeScript frontend** to provide an interactive sandbox for AI agents.
+**NAVA AI** is an interactive AI agent system that combines a **Python FastAPI backend** with a **React + TypeScript frontend**.
-Users can run agents, view live logs, manage generated files, and interact dynamically during agent execution.
+The platform provides a sandboxed environment where users can run AI agents, monitor live logs, manage generated files, and interact dynamically during agent execution.

 This project was developed as part of the **AI Mini Agents Virtual Internship** under the
 **School of Artificial Intelligence, North-Chiang Mai University (NCMU), Thailand**.